isarlab-department-engineering/ARDVO/README.md

 and Infomobility srl.
  - **Cratia srl** is a company specialised in training, consultancy and management for the agricultural and agro-industrial sector, owned by Confagricoltura Umbria, with a strong expertise in cooperation and innovation projects.
 Cratia role within the
-Agrobot project, in addition to coordination and administration, is to support and take part into field experimental and demonstration tests.
+Agrobot project, in addition to coordination and administration, was to support and take part into field experimental and demonstration tests.
  - **Assoprol Umbria soc. coop.
-Agr.**, a major organization of oil and olive producers of Umbria, has the aims to work toward the improvement and the enhancement of the production of extra-virgin olive oil, including through cooperation and innovation projects.
-Within the Agrobot project Assoprol, beside administrative and management tasks, will support the consortium both with end-user involvement and result dissemination.
+Agr.**, a major organization of oil and olive producers of Umbria, has the aim to work toward the improvement and the enhancement of the production of extra-virgin olive oil, including through cooperation and innovation projects.
+Within the Agrobot project Assoprol, beside administrative and management tasks, they supported the consortium both with end-user involvement and result dissemination.
- - **The “Ciuffelli Einaudi” Technical Agricultural Institute** will cooperate to the field experimental and demonstration tests.
+ - **The “Ciuffelli Einaudi” Technical Agricultural Institute** cooperated to the field experimental and demonstration tests.
- - **Infomobility srl**, a company quite active in the automotive, infomobility and machine control areas, will develop the main control station and some of the sensing equipment.
+ - **Infomobility srl**, a company quite active in the automotive, infomobility and machine control areas, developed the main control station and some of the sensing equipment.